Mueang Bang Khlang: Geography

 Mueang Bang Khlang lies between two cities Si Satchanalai (upper side) and Sukhothai (lower side), it is a small town has a trapezium plan and stretches in the north to the south direction flanked by two water courses, Fa Kradan to the east and Khlong Yang that flows past in the west side.
 For Fa Kradan, otherwise known as Mae Mok River, a waterway has its origin from Wiang Mok Sub-district, Thoen District, Lampang Province in the northwest of Thailand.
+Chusak places it on the line of Thanon Phra Ruang, on what is now the boundary of Sawankhalok and Thung Saliam, where it commanded the way towards Thoen.

 Mueang Bang Khlang is about 18 km from downtown Sukhothai and about 15 km from Sukhothai Airport.
 Neighbouring places are (from the north clockwise): Mueang Dong in Si Satchanalai District, Sawankhalok District, Sukhothai Historical Park in the part of Si Samrong District, and Wat Yai Chai Mongkol in the area of Ban Mai Chai Mongkhon Sub-district, Thung Saliam District, respectively.